Izzeldin Abuelaish: Life and career

-The death of his daughters strengthened his resolve to promote reconciliation between Israelis and Palestinians.
+The killing of his daughters strengthened his resolve to promote truth, justice and reconciliation between Israelis and Palestinians.

-He founded the "Daughters for Life Foundation" in memory of his three daughters who were killed.
-The organization provides scholarship awards to encourage young women from Palestine, Israel, Lebanon, Jordan, Egypt and Syria to pursue their studies at universities in Canada, the United States and Belgium.
+He founded the Daughters for Life Foundation in memory of his three daughters who were killed.
+The organization provides scholarship awards to encourage young women from the Middle east and North Africa including Palestine, Israel, Lebanon, Jordan, Egypt and Syria to pursue their studies at universities in Canada, the United States and Belgium.
 The foundation aims to invest in the potential for young women's leadership and to foster their success.

-He is currently Associate Professor of Global Health at the University of Toronto.
+In 2011 he was Associate Professor of Global Health at the University of Toronto.

 He wrote a 2011 memoir entitled I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity.
+The book has been translated into 23 languages and been national and international bestseller.

 In February 2013, he attended the Karachi Literature Festival in Pakistan where he narrated the events surrounding the death of his daughters killed in the Israeli airstrike.
 According to The Express Tribune, "there was hardly anyone in the audience who did not choke or wipe away a silent tear while listening to Palestinian doctor and author Izzeldin Abuelaish..."
 Abuelaish described the event of his daughters' deaths as follows:

 He became a Canadian citizen in 2015.
+In 2024, French director Tal Barda adapted Abuelaish's 2011 book into the documentary film I Shall Not Hate.